wl01618692/Python-Sorting-Visualizor/README.md

 # Sorting Visualizer
-This is a python project to visualize several famous sorting algorithms and generate the animations via Matplotlib.
+This is a simple python project to visualize several famous sorting algorithms and generate the animations via Matplotlib.

 The format of command line arguments python output.py arg1 arg2